orange-soft/cw-strapi-toolkit/FEATURES.md

 This guarantees:
 - ✅ Complete replacement with exact repository state
-- ✅ Backup created before removal
+- ✅ Backup created only if NOT tracked by git (prevents clutter)
+- ✅ No backup pollution in git-tracked projects

 **Why this matters:**
 If a script is renamed or deleted in the repository (e.g., `old-script.sh` → `new-script.sh`), a simple `git pull` would leave both files, potentially causing confusion or using outdated scripts.
 Our update method ensures you always have exactly what's in the repository.